I am not a student. Can I apply?

 I am not a native English speaker.
 Can I apply?

 Yes.
 We encourage all applicants who speak English fluently.
-Ideally, we prefer to have one non-native speaker each semester.

 Do you accept applicants from all schools in all countries?